UniMath/agda-unimath/src/foundation/transport-along-equivalences.lagda.md

   ( tr-ap f g (eq-equiv X Y e) X')
 ```

-### Transport along and the action on equivalences in the universe coincide
+### Transport along equivalences and the action on equivalences in the universe coincide

 ```agda
 eq-equiv-tr-equiv-ap-equiv :